La-Isla-Disruptiva/kata-clientside-stuctureddata-editor/README.md

 # What is Disruptive Kata?

-**Disruptived Kata** is a code kata driven by a product idea.
+**Disruptive Kata** is a code kata driven by real ideas.

-It start from a need or an idea or product that may be more or less interesting or relevant.
+No matter that this idea is great, new or revolutionary.
+It simply have to be a true and honest idea.

-From then, requirements are written.
-It is followed by the spexifications and, finally, by its implementation in a more *traditional* code kata form.
+From there, requirements (precision of the problematic) and specification (precise description of the solution) are written.
+Implementation in a more *traditional* code kata form follows.

+We advocate for the use of industry standards as formats for requirements and specifications.
+We also recommend the use of software architecture diagrams.
-For the implementation, we encourage the red-green-refactor TDD methodology.
+For the implementation, we strongly encourage the *red-green-refactor* TDD methodology.

-But 3 aspects are at the heart of the *disruptive* approach:
+But to be disruptive, tools and technology is not relevant.
+Here are 3 basic criterias for a *Disruptive Kata*:
-  - katas must take their inspiration in a real problematic
+  - kata inspiration comes from a real problematic,
-  - developers are involved in the creation of the solution
+  - solution is a creative processe in which developers are involved and
-  - a special attention is givne to the communication of ideas and solutions
+  - a special attention is given to the communication of ideas:
+    - problematic,
+    - problem,
+    - solution and
+    - implementation.

+  We think the harder in a disruptive kata is the expression of the idea that ignate ha kata.